adappt/CrowdStrike-WinPE-Recovery/README.md

-# Recovery VHDX, USD and ISO creation to remediate CrowdStrike kernel driver failure on 19/07/2024
+# Recovery VHDX, USB and ISO creation to remediate CrowdStrike kernel driver failure on 19/07/2024

 Please test this extensively before using in production.